Managing InstancesPhacility User Documentation (Administrating Instances)

 - Options with only one reasonable value (these options have automatically been set to whatever value makes them work in the Phacility cluster, and they can not be edited).

 - Options with minor security/safety implications.

-Some of the options in group (3) can be edited from the administrative console:
+Some of the options in group (3) can be edited from the instance console: